Symbolic Interactionism Theory

 This can limit the theory’s ability to provide precise and verifiable explanations of social phenomena.

 This can make it challenging to conduct empirical research and to test hypotheses.
+Much of the evidence base for the perspective remains illustrative case material rather than controlled study.

 4. Lack of Predictive Power: